yanmaoyuan/redux-action-recompose/README.md

 Redux Action Recompose
 =========================
 A simple, flexible and easily portable library for reusing action-creators and reducers in a redux application.
 Redux Action Recompose allows you to easily share and reuse action-creators and reducers.
 In addition, it allows you to easily compose and create sets of action-creators and reducers according to each specific module.
+(Feel free to checkout the example usage in the source code)

 ## Installation